-Google’s new Andromeda OS will be debuted very soon.
+Google’s new operating system “Andromeda” will be debuted very soon.

 What is Google Andromeda?
 What does it do?